 Please consult the guidelines for course descriptions when preparing the course for submission.

 - If this is the FIRST time you have proposed this course, please use this form to send the Special Topics course description to the Curriculum Committee.

 - If this course will be a REPEAT of a previous Special Topics course, please use this form to send the course description to the Curriculum Committee.

-The deadline to submit an Special Topics course description for Spring, 2018, is October 4, 2017.
-The deadline to submit a Special Topics course description for Fall, 2018, is February 14, 2018.
+The deadline to submit a Special Topics course description for Spring 2024 is Thursday, September 7, 202 and AY 2024/25, is Thursday, November 30, 2023.
 Please note that Special Topics cannot be used to satisfy the college Distribution Requirements for students who matriculate in Fall 2016 or later.

 Course Revision.
 Please use this form to apply to retitle, re-describe, and or re/number an existing course.
 This form is needed only for courses published annually in the Academic Bulletin (i.e., to revise an FS*101 or FS*102, just use the form for that course).
 The deadline to revise a course for the 2024-25 academic year is Thursday, November 3, 2022.
 Please keep in mind that the Distribution Requirement “tags” cannot be changed for an existing course.
 If a course has changed to the extent that it no longer satisfies the Learning Outcomes for its current Distribution Requirements, the course should be deleted and a new course created.